siriusctrl/UniPublic/CS/week5.md

           - Re-run the slow start
         - If **fast retransmission**
           - ssthresh = cwnd / 2
-          - Cwnd = ssthresh +3 MSS (since at least 3 segments will be successfully sent)
+          - cwnd = ssthresh +3 MSS (since at least 3 segments will be successfully sent)
           - Run fast recovery
     - Congestion avoidance
       - For each transmission round